Samuel1698/pihole-pogoplug/README.md

 Format your sd card

-### Download Debian and write to SD Card
+### Write Debian into an SD Card

-I used this guide https://github.com/pepaslabs/pogoplug-v4-bodhi-rootfs-debian?tab=readme-ov-file to get a correct version of Debian.
-If on windows, I've included the file on this repository for download, so you can skip this step.

-use your favorite image tool to write the pogoplug debian image to it (I used win32diskimager)
+Use your favorite image tool to write the pogoplug debian image to it (I used win32diskimager)

 http://sourceforge.net/projects/win32diskimager/files/latest/download

-plug your sd card into the pogoplug and boot. you will need to connect via SSH
+Plug your sd card into the pogoplug and boot. you will need to connect via SSH or Serial

 user: root

 password: _BLANK JUST PRESS ENTER_

-Check to make sure it you are using the full sd card and have enough space. (after install roughly 1GB will be used)

-`df -h`

-### Update and install all needed all dependencies:
+## Configure Debian and Install Pihole:

 **Update:**